matildede/biodi-zebra/README.md

 # biodi-zebra
-Repository for code used during an experiment on group size preference and motion perception in zebrafish
+Repository for an experiment on group size preference and motion perception in zebrafish